marhide/streaming-data/README.md

 ## What is it and what does it do?

-streaming-data is an application that gets data about articles from The Guardian's API and sends them to an AWS SQS queue.
+'streaming-data' is an application that gets data about articles from The Guardian's API and sends them to an AWS SQS queue.

 ## How do you use it?

-This application will need [Python3](https://www.python.org/) and [Terraform](https://developer.hashicorp.com/terraform/install) to be installed in order to run.
+This application will need [Python](https://www.python.org/) and [Terraform](https://developer.hashicorp.com/terraform/install) to be installed in order to run.

-### The Guardian API key:
+#### The Guardian API key:
 First you will need to generate a key for The Guardian's API at [open-platform.theguardian.com/access/](https://open-platform.theguardian.com/access/).

 Make sure to save the API key somewhere as it is needed via ether user input or to be set as an environmental variable run the application.
 To set the Guardian API key as an environmental variable, run the command